 It started with our slab insulation/PEX grid for our radiant heating system.
 Our plan was to cover the entire area of the concrete slab with a 2-inch layer of insulation called Crete Heat, which is designed to function not only as the insulation for the slab, but also as the grid system that holds the tubing (made of PEX) in the pattern designed for your home’s layout.
 Ours looked like this:

 To get these materials we went through a fabulous company called Radiantec.
 Their representatives were awesome to work with and always replied promptly.
 We were able to describe our project to them, send our home plans, and have them draw up a personalized layout to our specifications as well as supply the requisite amount of materials needed for our specific job.
+You can read our review of the experience here.

 There was just one problem.